debil03311/fauuxonlife/README.md

 An alternative, [fauux](https://fauux.neocities.org)-inspired interface for the [lainon.life](https://lainon.life) web radio.

-**NOTE:** lainon.life does *not* allow CORS, so you will need to somehow enforce it yourself.
-If you don't, fetching the necessary data will fail and a warning will be displayed after selecting a channel.
+**NOTE:** lainon.life does not allow CORS, ~~so you will need to somehow enforce it yourself~~.
+Currently, a fork of [cors-anywhere](https://github.com/Rob--W/cors-anywhere) is being used to proxy the requests.
+If fetching the necessary data fails, a warning will be displayed.

 ![Screenshot](./screenshots/Screenshot.png)